 Girlfriend: But a man is supposed to come to a girl’s rescue!

 Girlfriend: Alright then, I’m breaking up with you due to your insufferable selfishness and pointlessly contrarian attitude when it comes to basic social codes.
-Also all you ever do is eat children’s cereal, and watch Walker Texas Ranger reruns.
+Also you spend far too much time eating children’s cereal while shouting at episodes of House Hunters.

 Obviously That Was Exaggerated A Bit

 But honestly that’s usually pretty much how it goes down with me.
 But as for all that “men should be old-timey hat-tipping, mustache-twirling, ma’am-and-sir using, coat placing over puddle gentlemen” bullshit: You can pound it.

 In case you hadn’t heard, this is the 21st century.
 If you wanna walk some one piece bathing suit lifting trapezoidal weights, using the term “man cave” unironically, and taking three and a half hours to shave with a straight razor just because your racist great grandpa did it: Fine, go right ahead.
 Shit, there’s even a Site Build Specifically For Regressive Self-Congratulatory Fauxconoclasts like yourselves.
 Check it out if you have a chance.